-Besides the treatment of injuries caused by trauma, anti-parasitic treatment was the most frequently performed veterinary procedure in the past.
+Besides the treatment of injuries caused by trauma, anti-parasitic treatment was the most frequently performed veterinary procedure in the collections under study.
 Gastrointestinal parasites are reported to be very common in wild saiga, and captive saiga are similarly susceptible.
 As parasitic infestation weakens the immune system, infested animals may be more susceptible to infections (POHLE, 1974).
 It is assumed that parasitic infestation also played an important role in the high mortality rates of saiga in captivity.
-In the most recent saiga programme at Cologne Zoo the following active agents were used for regular anti-parasitic treatment: Fenbendazol, Ivermectin, Febantel, Mebendazol, Sulfamethoxazole, Trimethoprim.
+In the most recent saiga programme at Cologne Zoo 21% of deaths (1991-2009, out of 48 deaths) were caused by intestinal issues (RDUCH et al., 2016).
+The following active agents were used there for regular anti-parasitic treatment: Fenbendazol, Ivermectin, Febantel, Mebendazol, Sulfamethoxazole, Trimethoprim.
 Toltrazuril was used against coccidia (RDUCH et al., 2016).

 Although never described in any documented programmes, the use of slow-release anthelmintic regimes should be considered in the light of the saiga's susceptibility to parasites.
 Such solutions can achieve better results at lower, strategically timed dosages.
-No ungulates should be kept on the intended location of saiga enclosures for at least a year before introducing saiga, and the anti-parasitic treatment of the animals should begin before introduction to a new area to increase their resistance. (source: personal communication with Dr Derek Clelland)
+No ungulates should be kept on the intended location of saiga enclosures for at least a year before introducing saiga, and the anti-parasitic treatment of the animals should begin before introduction to a new area to increase their resistance. (source: personal communication with Derek Clelland)